Running your own business sometimes seems to be a series of successes followed by setbacks.

 - Research & Development Tax Relief

-In April 2014, the amount companies could claim an Annual Investment Allowance (AIA) for expenditure on plant & machinery was temporarily increased to £500,000 a year.
-However, this increase is due to end on 31 December 2015, when it will fall to just £25,000 per year.
+From 1st January 2019 to 31st December 2020, the amount companies could claim an Annual Investment Allowance (AIA) for expenditure on plant & machinery was temporarily increased to £1m a year.

 If your business is innovative you may qualify for R&D tax relief